cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

     owner: app

   # Example update strategy:
-  # wait: wait for a manual update of the master
+  # wait: wait for a manual update of the primary
-  # switchover: switchover the master and update the old master
+  # switchover: switchover the primary and update the old primary
-  masterUpdateStrategy: switchover
+  primaryUpdateStrategy: switchover

   # PostgreSQL server configuration
   postgresql: